 A few crowdsourcing basics

 While the concept of crowdsourcing may be simple, finding great ideas and solutions isn’t as easy as just asking customers and fans for their best ideas.

 After all, nobody wants to give away their valuable knowledge and expertise for free.
 There has to be a clear incentive in place, such as a financial incentive (either a cash prize or a share of eventual sales) or professional recognition.

 To be effective, a crowdsourcing project also needs:

-- A well-defined scope – respondents need to know exactly what is required in terms of a suggested idea or solution
+- A well-defined scope - respondents need to know exactly what is required in terms of a suggested idea, best practice, or solution.

 - Comprehensive background information - respondents may need access to technical data before they can make a submission